Benefits of SPF

 Counting Carbon: Low Global Warming Potential Blowing Agents for Closed-Cell Spray Foam summarizes the status of US regulations for SPF blowing agents as of March 2021 and provides links to the industry-wide EPDs for HFC and HFO based spray polyurethane foam insulation and roofing products.

-2018 Life Cycle Assessment Study (Practitioner Report) - This is the full industry-level ISO-compliant LCA for SPF.
+2024 Life Cycle Assessment Study (Background Report) - This is the full industry-level ISO-compliant LCA for SPF.
 It available to energy, environmental and sustainability professionals looking to better understand the environmental impacts of SPF insulation and roofing materials.
-The LCA was conducted by independent, third-party, professional LCA practitioner Sphera (formerly PE International/thinkstep) following all relevant ISO standards.
+The LCA was conducted by independent, third-party, professional LCA practitioner Sphera (formerly PE International/thinkstep) following all relevant ISO standards 14040, 14044 and 14025.

 2024 Environmental Product Declarations (EPDs) - Using the 2024 industry-level LCA report for SPF, Sphera created five ISO-compliant EPDs reviewed and published by ASTM, the EPD Program Operator.
 The alphabetical ASTM master list of EPDs can be found HERE.
 The individual spray foam EPD document links are provided below: